Our Resources

 Burnett Foundation has service centres in Tāmaki Makaurau Auckland, Te Whanganui-a-Tara Wellington and Ōtautahi Christchurch.
 They provide HIV and STI testing, counselling, group support and other services at these centres and remotely for people anywhere in Aotearoa New Zealand.

-Sexual Wellbeing Aotearoa clinics can help with contraception, STI testing and treatment, cervical screening, pregnancy testing, abortion advice, period problems, menopause, HPV vaccinations, and advice for other sexual and reproductive health issues including what to do if you’ve had unprotected sex.
+Family Planning clinics can help with contraception, STI testing and treatment, cervical screening, pregnancy testing, abortion advice, PMS, menopause, HPV vaccinations, and advice for other sexual and reproductive health issues including what to do if you’ve had unprotected sex.

 Their services are confidential and non-judgemental and for people of any age, gender, sexual orientation or nationality.
 They are free for New Zealand citizens/residents under the age of 22.